systematic-magic/AgingPubMed/editorials_pdf.rst

 14.1.
 Check that there is no blank line between Acknowledgments and section preceding it.

 14.2.
-Check that acknowledgments section has a title "Acknowledgments:" (:ref:`title case<title_case>` and followed by colon (:)).
+Check that Acknowledgments section has a title "Acknowledgments:" (:ref:`title case<title_case>` and followed by colon (:)).

 14.3.
 Check that "Acknowledgments:" is formatted in black, bold and italic font.

 14.4.
 Check that Acknowledgments information is formatted in italic font.

 14.5.
-Check that there are no punctuation marks at the end of acknowledgments line.
+Check that there are no punctuation marks at the end of Acknowledgments line.

 |
 .. _coi_pdf_editorials: